bbc/morty-docs/README.md

 where value for raw is either generated HTML **or** input that was passed through because it is not markdown or asciidoc e.g. images

+## Thing to Consider

+### File Ordering

+File names are sorted lexically (0-9 < a-z>), meaning that files prefixed with dates will appear at the top of the list.

+If you want your documents to be sorted reverse chronologically, use the date as a prefix to the file name in the format of YYYY-MM-DD - (19-11-2019-some-document).

 ## Releasing

 Releases are versioned through `npm version`, and publishing is handled by our [Travis CI Integration](./.travis.yml)